SWIC-177/curriculum-content/week-10.md

 while (i <= 10) {
   // DO SOMETHING
-  i++; // This is shorthand for i = i + 1;
+  i += 1; // This is shorthand for i = i + 1;
 }
 ```

 ![Code example of using a `while` loop to increment from 1 to 10.](./media/images/loops-2.png)

 While the number has a value that’s lower than 10, the statement gets executed.
-The statement is myNumber++, which increases the value of myNumber on every execution.
+The statement is myNumber+= 1, which increases the value of myNumber on every execution.
 The last number where the condition would return true, is if myNumber = 9. myNumber then gets incremented one more time, which makes it 10.
 The condition is now false, and the loop stops.

 ## FIRST PART of Homework Due Tuesday